WPMedia/arc-themes-blocks/PULL_REQUEST_TEMPLATE.md

 Examples of dependencies or side effects are:
 - Additional settings that will be required in the blocks.json
-- changes to the custom fields which will require users to reconfigure features
+- Changes to the custom fields which will require users to reconfigure features
-- update to css framework or SDK
+- Update to css framework or SDK
-- dependency on another PR that needs to be merged first
+- Dependency on another PR that needs to be merged first